mnemnion/orb/doc/md/orb/link.md

-But I don't really understand how HTML link attributes actually work, I think you can have more than one, and I don't want to design the syntax ahead of my understanding of it.
+But I don't really understand how HTML link attributes actually work, I think you can have more than one, and I don't want to design the syntax ahead of my understanding of it\.

 ### Ref

-  A ref is a superset of the URI, used to identify where in the weird wide web of data the link is to be resolved to.
+  A ref is a superset of the URI, used to identify where in the weird wide web of data the link is to be resolved to\.

-Normal refs are simply URIs, which don't need elaboration here.
+Normal refs are simply URIs, which don't need elaboration here\.

-Anything which doesn't fit the URI pattern is a short link, and I'm still working on the syntax here.
-These use the Bridge namespace conventions to resolve links between projects and within documents in a flexible way.
+Anything which doesn't fit the URI pattern is a short link, and I'm still working on the syntax here\.
+These use the Bridge namespace conventions to resolve links between projects and within documents in a flexible way\.

-One note: newlines in a URI are legal, and will be ignored by the engine.
+One note: newlines in a URI are legal, and will be ignored by the engine\.
-They must be between parts of the URI, or reassembly will give unexpected results.
-This is only true for URIs in links, not in ref lines: the latter don't have a distinct closing character, so the parser knows its done with a ref when it finds the line end.
+They must be between parts of the URI, or reassembly will give unexpected results\.
+This is only true for URIs in links, not in ref lines: the latter don't have a distinct closing character, so the parser knows its done with a ref when it finds the line end\.

 #### @ Refs

-An important class of short-form refs are named refs or @ refs.
+An important class of short\-form refs are named refs or @ refs\.

-These always refer to an orb file, or a part of it.
+These always refer to an orb file, or a part of it\.

-``@name`` is an internal reference, with a name resolution policy which is TBD, but will be based on the GitHub schema for anchor reference resolution.
-If there's an explicitly named entity with that name, the link will resolve to it.
+`@name` is an internal reference, with a name resolution policy which is TBD, but will be based on the GitHub schema for anchor reference resolution\.
+If there's an explicitly named entity with that name, the link will resolve to it\.

-``@:folder/file`` refers to a module inside the same project.
-This is a reference to our ``require`` syntax, ``"project:module"``, with the project elided.  ``@project:folder/file``, therefore, is a reference across projects, with the same fully-qualified form as in ``require``: the namespace is assumed to be the native namespace, unless provided, or overridden in the manifest.
+`@:folder/file` refers to a module inside the same project\.
+This is a reference to our `require` syntax, `"project:module"`, with the project elided\.  `@project:folder/file`, therefore, is a reference across projects, with the same fully\-qualified form as in `require`: the namespace is assumed to be the native namespace, unless provided, or overridden in the manifest\.

-In a cross-document reference, we use the familiar ``#`` form for an anchor within a document ``@fully.qualified/project:folder/file#fragment``.
-This generalizes to query syntax as well.
+In a cross\-document reference, we use the familiar `#` form for an anchor within a document `@fully.qualified/project:folder/file#fragment`\.
+This generalizes to query syntax as well\.

-Note that ``.orb`` is not needed and should be elided, although we'll make the parser smart enough to accept it.
-Orb documents take on several extensions depending on where they end up.
+Note that `.orb` is not needed and should be elided, although we'll make the parser smart enough to accept it\.
+Orb documents take on several extensions depending on where they end up\.

-Sometimes we want to expand a large URL which is named elsewhere.
+Sometimes we want to expand a large URL which is named elsewhere\.
 This is not an @ ref, although it looks kind of like one:

 ```orb
 [[a long link][`@named-entity()`]]
 ```

-Uses our normal inlining syntax to paste the value of ``@named-entity`` into the ref position.
+Uses our normal inlining syntax to paste the value of `@named-entity` into the ref position\.